cncf/mentoring/programs/lfx-mentorship/2023/02-Jun-Aug/project_ideas.md

 #### Prometheus exporter for image vulnerabilities

-- Description: Develop a Prometheus exporter for image vulnerability information produced by Kubescape.
+- Description: Kubescape has a component that runs in-cluster which performs image scanning on all the container images deployed to a cluster.
+This function is largely used to send the data to an external service.
+In this projet, you will develop a Prometheus exporter for the image vulnerability information produced by Kubescape.
+This will allow users to access the data from within the cluster, as well as use it for alerting.
-- Expected Outcome: The ability to alert on vulnerabilities in a cluster based on Prometheus data
+- Expected Outcome: Access to cluster vulnerability data through Prometheus.
+For example, you should have the ability to alert on number or percentage of "Critical" level vulnerabilities in containers running in the cluster.
 - Recommended Skills: Go, Prometheus
 - Mentors:
   - Ben Hirschberg (@slashben, ben AT armosec.io)